khusika/khusika.github.io/content/about/index.en.md

 lightgallery: false
 ---

-Hello, I am an _amateur_ android developer from Indonesia.
-I'm working with android-linux kernel and mostly with Xiaomi devices.
-I also a _no-op_ logo designer using [Inkscape](https://inkscape.org) as a main weapon.
-Beside that, i am a student of [Agroindustrial Technology](https://tip.ub.ac.id) in Brawijaya University.
 Below here are some of projects and contributions done by me:

 * [AOSP Code Review](https://android-review.googlesource.com/q/owner:mail%2540khusika.com): This repository offer the information and source code needed to create custom variants of the Android platform.
 Some of codes and fixes are done by me.